Skip to main content

 How does the Scenario element work?

-The Scenario element functions as an interactive learning tool that allows learners to go through a visual scenario with varying statements, questions, choices and outcomes.
+The Scenario element allows learners to go through a visual scenario with varying statements, questions, choices and outcomes.

 While all learners will start with the same introduction and end at the same conclusion, you can create interactions with branching pathways based on learner selections to create an engaging experience.